The Early Years Foundation Stage (EYFS) is the stage of education for children from birth to the end of the Reception year.

 •To have their security and well being considered.

 •To be responded to as individuals.

 •To have time and space for active exploration in and out of doors.

 •To be provided with meaningful contexts for learning.

 There are seven areas of learning within the EYFS and these are split into three prime and four specific areas:

 Monitoring Children's Development

 Each of the 7 areas of learning have their own set of Early Learning Goals which determine what children are expected to achieve by the end of the Reception year.
-To work towards these goals we monitor and assess children through a document called Development Matters.
+To work towards these goals we monitor and assess children through the Development Matters milestones.

 There are 17 early learning goals in total and these are not hierarchical; each point is assessed separately.
 Children work towards these goals throughout the year and are assessed in the Summer Term against each ELG.